 All in all, the fees at BITEXBOOK are very competitive.

 BITEXBOOK accepts deposits through both wire transfer and credit cards.
-Many cryptocurrency investors view this as very positive of course.
-Seeing as BITEXBOOK accepts deposits of fiat currency, the exchange qualifies as a so called “entry-level exchange”, at which new cryptocurrency investors can take their first steps into the exciting cryptocurrency world.
+Many investors view this as very positive of course.
+Seeing as BITEXBOOK accepts deposits of fiat currency, the exchange qualifies as a so called “entry-level exchange”, at which new investors can take their first steps into the exciting crypto world.

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.

 The exchange reviewed above is what we call an “entry-level exchange”.
-This means that this exchangealso makes it possible for someone to enter the cryptocurrency market with fiat currency.
-There are numerous entry-level exchanges out there, such as:
+This means that this exchange also makes it possible for someone to enter the crypto market with fiat currency.
+There are many entry-level exchanges out there, such as: